amethon/www/_reflections/journal2.md

 As the sun rose on this fateful day, Dr. Hernandez and I set forth on a journey of unparalleled magnitude.
 We embarked on a quest to delve into the unexplored depths of the ocean, determined to discover the secrets hidden within its dark and mysterious depths.

 The journey was fraught with peril, as the pressure of the water weighed heavily upon us.
 It seemed as if the entire ocean was bearing down upon us, threatening to crush us beneath its immense force.
-But we were resolute in our determination, driven by our curiosity and desire to uncover the unknown.
+But we were steadfast in our purpose, motivated by our inquisitiveness and yearning to reveal the unexplored.

 As we descended into the depths, the silence was palpable.
 It was as if we had entered another realm, one governed by laws unknown to man.
 In the distance, the faint glow of strange creatures danced in the darkness, illuminating the way before us.